bbepis/XUnity.AutoTranslator/README.md

 ResizeUILineSpacingScale=        ;A decimal value that the default line spacing should be scaled by during UI resizing, for example: 0.80.
 NOTE: Only works for UGUI
 ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.
 IgnoreTextStartingWith=\u180e;   ;Indicates that the plugin should ignore any strings starting with certain characters.
 This is a list seperated by ';'.
+TextGetterCompatibilityMode=False ;Indicates whether or not to enable "Text Getter Compatibility Mode".
+Should only be enabled if required by the game.

 [Texture]
 TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from EnableTextureTranslation=False   ;Indicates whether the plugin will attempt to replace in-game images with those from the TextureDirectory directory
 EnableTextureDumping=False       ;Indicates whether the plugin will dump texture it is capable of replacing to the TextureDirectory.
 Has significant performance impact
 EnableTextureToggling=False      ;Indicates whether or not toggling the translation with the ALT+T hotkey will also affect textures.
 Not guaranteed to work for all textures.
 Has significant performance impact
-EnableTextureScanOnSceneLoad=True ;Indicates whether or not the plugin should scan for textures on scene load.
+EnableTextureScanOnSceneLoad=False ;Indicates whether or not the plugin should scan for textures on scene load.
 This enables the plugin to find and (possibly) replace more texture
+EnableSpriteRendererHooking=False ;Indicates whether or not the plugin should attempt to hook SpriteRenderer.
+This is a seperate option because SpriteRenderer can't actually be hooked properly and the implemented workaround could have a theoretical impact on performance in certain situations
 LoadUnmodifiedTextures=False     ;Indicates whether or not unmodified textures should be loaded.
 Modifications are determined based on the hash in the file name.
 Only enable this for debugging purposes as it is likely to cause oddities
 TextureHashGenerationStrategy=FromImageName ;Indicates how the mod identifies pictures through hashes.
-Can be ["FromImageName", "FromImageData", "FromImageNameThenData"]
+Can be ["FromImageName", "FromImageData", "FromImageNameAndScene"]

 [Http]
 UserAgent=                       ;Override the user agent used by APIs requiring a user agent